 Sounds like a great holiday?
-Our three day itinerary will help you plan your Broome escape!
+Our action packed three day itinerary will help you plan your Broome escape!

 If the lure of the hotel buffet hasn’t caught your eye, grab your bathers and head to Cable Beach for an early morning stroll to enjoy the cool temperatures and a swim before breakfast with a view at Sunset Bar & Grill, or just a short stroll from the beach at the Zookeepers Café.
 Everything you need for a relaxing morning on the beach is available from Broome Beach Hut, located on the beach just in front of the Surf Lifesaving Club.